31 Jul 6 Steps to Using a Fiber Optic Fusion Splicer

-Go ahead and grab your go to strippers for this step.
-The Bridge Cable team uses strippers that has 3 grooves.
+Go ahead and grab your go-to strippers for this step.
+The Bridge Cable team uses strippers that have 3 grooves.
 By utilizing the middle groove, carefully remove small sections of the outer jacket.
 If you attempt to take larger sections, you risk breaking the fiber optic cable and you’ll lose any progress made.
 After removing the appropriate amount of the jacket, you the smallest groove to remove the clear coating on the fiber optic cable.
 It will resemble wax, just in case you don’t know what it looks like.
 Keep in mind that if you don’t take enough of the jacket off, you risk not being able to cleave it later on.

 Step 3: Cleaning the Fiber Optic Cable

 After the jacket and the clear coating are properly removed, the most important step is to clean the fiber optic cable.
 In our earlier referenced Tutorial Video, we are using both alcohol wipes and/or sprays.
 Whichever is your go-to cleaning method, gently wipe the glass consistently until you hear a prominent squeaking sound.
 If you attempt to cleave or fusion splice and fiber optic cable that isn’t cleaned properly, you will have issues doing so.